Georgia Gov. Kemp argues Biden spending plans 'a year late' as states reopen

 EXCLUSIVE – Gov. Brian Kemp says he appreciates President Biden's optimism, but the Republican from Georgia calls the president's proposals "behind the curve."

-Kemp, in a national exlcusive interview with Fox News a couple of hours before Biden arrived in Georgia as the president marks his 100th day in office, says Biden's "just a year late in many ways."
+Kemp, in a national exclusive interview with Fox News a couple of hours before Biden arrived in Georgia as the president marks his 100th day in office, says Biden's "just a year late in many ways."

 STATUS CHECK OF BIDEN'S PROMISES 1000 DAYS INTO HIS PRESIDENCY